dagraham/etm-dgraham/README.md

 - **New**
 	-	The old `@c`, *context*, for tasks has been merged into *location*, `@l`.
 	- The old *task group* item type, `+`, has been replaced by the ability to add job entries, `@j`, to any task.
 See [Jobs](#jobs) below.
-	- The old `%`, *delegated*, item type is eliminated.
+	- The old `%`, *delegated*, item type has been eliminated.
 Prepending the name of the person to whom a task is delegated to the task summary followed by a colon is recommended for such tasks.
 Setting a filter corresponding to the person's name would then show all tasks delegated to that person.
     - The old `?` *someday* item type has been eliminated.
-Setting `@l someday` for such items is suggested.
+Setting `@l ~someday` and omitting @s is recommended for such tasks.
+They will then be displayed last in the next view under *~someday*.
+[The tilde character, `~`, sorts after alphanumeric characters.]

 ### [record](#toc)

-Type character: `%`
+Type character: **%**

 Corresponds to VJOURNAL in the vcalendar specification.